Jihan97ux/Sampling_potential_aromatase_inhibitor_using_kennard-stone_modified/README.md

-# Selection of Potential Aromatase Inhibitors Using Fingerprint Analysis and pIC50 Integrated with the Kennard-Stone Algorithm
+# Selection of Potential Aromatase Inhibitors Using Fingerprint Analysis and pIC50 Integrated with Modified Kennard-Stone Algorithm

 ## Author
 **Jihan Fadila** (105222022)